 So my girlfriend helped me color my hair to hide a few gray hairs coming in.
 Its usually a light to med brown, thought I might go darker.
 We used Loreal excellence crème ( Medium Brown).
 It actuall turned my hair into almost a dark redish brown, looks like I have naturally dark red hair!
 HELP! ...

 Three days a go I dyed my medium, dark brown hair with a black semi-permanent dye (lasts 28 shampoos) and it turned way too black.
 I tried washing it out with a clarifying shampoo and the Prell method of removal (put it on my dry hair, threw cap over it and blow dried it on hot every now and then,...

 I noticed that my laundry room has started to smell recently.
 I took the cover off my sump pump & it smells really bad, so I poured some water in it, about 4 hours latter water came out of my floor drain in my bsmt.
 And partially flooded my bsmt.
 How is that possible since the floor drain is tied...

-OK..
-So on Saturday morning I dyed my hair a light/medium brown and put highlights in it.
-Of course my boyfriend told me the highlights look orangy..so me being the genius that I am :D ..
-Decided to buy DARK BROWN hair dye and dye it..
-It came out SO bad..
-It was streaky and diffferent colors...
+OK.. so on Saturday morning I dyed my hair a light/medium brown and put highlights in it.
+Of course my boyfriend told me the highlights look orangy.. so me being the genius that I am :D.. decided to buy DARK BROWN hair dye and dye it..
+It came out SO bad.. it was streaky and diffferent colors and...

 I'm hoping someone will be able to help me cos my hairs driving me mad!
 I used to have bleach blond hair until last year when I died it mid brown at the hairdressers, since then I've bin getting it done regularly n now its really dark brown that also has a red color in...